Programer-Turtle/PythonOS/README.md

 - `NameUnscramble` A basic script tha allows to check if a scrambled name is part of a list of unscrambled names.
 - `Calculator` A basic calulator that can add, subtract, multiplt, divide, and use posistive exponents.
 This porgram runs using Operations.
 Operations GitHub: https://github.com/Programer-Turtle/Operations
 - `Snake Game` A basic snake game using pygame.
 Credits to https://github.com/rajatdiptabiswas/snake-pygame
+- `WikiSearch` A basic program that lets you learn about a subject by getting a basic summary about it from Wikipedia.
+There is also a GUI version if you wish to download it.
+WikiSearch GitHub: https://github.com/Programer-Turtle/WikiSearch

 # System Actions
 Contains actions that are used system wise.